 Cons: The customizability of Podio may also be a con, as it can be difficult to get started with the tool.

 Pricing: The plan for up to five users is free.
-The basic plan starts at $9/user per month, which is great in comparison with Scoro’s basic plan that’s $22/user per month.
+The Basic plan is $9/user per month, while the Plus plan is $14/user per month.

 Best for: Large teams and enterprises.